How to wash colour garments

 • 1

-They will tell you whether the item should be washed in a washing machine or by hand, or whether it should go to a dry cleaner.
+Check the washing symbols on your fabric care label and they’ll tell you whether your item should be washed in a washing machine or by hand, or whether it should go to a dry cleaner.

 • 2